 Weasis is a multipurpose standalone desktop and web DICOM viewer project, that is released to provide PACS-ready support that works on many platforms as macOSX, Windows and Linux.

-On technical note Weasis uses OpenCV, the open source computer vision library that provides real-time processing with best performance as it was built with C/ C++.
+On technical note Weasis uses OpenCV, the open-source computer vision library that provides real-time processing with the best performance as it was built with C/ C++.

 Weasis requires Java to run on macOSX and other platforms (Windows, Linux), for the new macOSX versions it requires disabling GateKeeper to run.